How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

 When Should I Get Help For Emotional or Stress Eating?

-You might consider therapy if doing these things on your own feels overwhelming or you don’t even know where to start.
-Therapy can help you to identify your patterns, help you to get to know your emotions and sensations a bit better, and come up with some good coping strategies.
-It might also help you to work through some deeper lying issues that could be causing nervous system dysregulation in the first place.
+You might consider therapy with Embodied Healing KC if doing these things on your own feels overwhelming or you don’t even know where to start.
+Intuitive Eating Therapy can help you to identify your patterns, help you to get to know your emotions and sensations a bit better, and come up with some good coping strategies.
+Our licensed therapists might also help you to work through some deep underlying issues that could be causing nervous system dysregulation in the first place.

 Happy healing, friends!